 Prior to joining CHN, Dr. DuBois worked at other community health centers throughout New York City as well as medical systems: Long Island College Hospital Emergency Department, New York Presbyterian hospital and St. Vincent’s Hospital, in both clinical and administrative roles.
-She has also served as clinical instructor for the nurse practitioner programs (both Masters and Doctorates) at Yale University, Columbia University, New York University, University of Pennsylvania, and Hunter College.
+She has served as clinical instructor for the nurse practitioner programs (both Masters and Doctorates) at Yale University, Columbia University, New York University, University of Pennsylvania and Hunter College.

-Dr. DuBois completed her masters of science in Nursing at Columbia University and was a member of Sigma Theta Tau, the nursing honors society.
+Dr. DuBois completed her Masters of Science in Nursing at Columbia University and was a member of Sigma Theta Tau, the nursing honors society.
 She also served as a clinical instructor at Columbia University during this time, teaching undergraduate nursing students.
 She graduated with her Doctorate of Nursing Practice from Yale University in May 2017.
 In 2015, she received the New York University Family NP Preceptor of the year award.
-In 2017 she received the Catherine Abate Memorial Award from the Community Healthcare Association of New York for her dedication to protecting the rights and dignity of the underserved.
+In 2017, she received the Catherine Abate Memorial Award from the Community Healthcare Association of New York for her dedication to protecting the rights and dignity of the underserved.